Fleam Dyke

-Fleam Dyke is a linear earthwork between Fulbourn and Balsham in Cambridgeshire, initiated at some timepoint between AD 330 and AD 510.
+Fleam Dyke is a linear earthwork between Fulbourn and Balsham in Cambridgeshire, initiated some time between AD 330 and AD 510.
 It is three miles long and seven metres high from ditch to bank, and its ditch faces westwards, implying invading Saxons as its architects.
 Later, it formed a boundary of the Anglo-Saxon administrative division of Flendish Hundred.
 At a prominent point, the earthwork runs beside Mutlow Hill, crowned by a 4000-year-old Bronze Age burial mound.

 Description

 The dyke is located near Cambridge, between Fulbourn and Balsham.
 It forms a barrier across an open chalkland ridge, bounded near Fulbourn by marshy fenland and near Balsham by 90-metre-high formerly wooded hills ("The Ambush").
 It is three miles long and seven metres high from ditch to bank, and its ditch faces southwest.
 Most of the earthwork survives and a footpath leads along the crest of the bank (now part of the modern Harcamlow Way long distance footpath).
 Possible extensions to Fleam Dyke occur at both the south and north ends, and a further part of it might exist three miles to the northwest, from Quy Fen to the River Cam at Fen Ditton.